How to Set Minimum Order Quantity in WooCommerce (Plugins & Fixed Code)

 - Update the product and test from the front.

-How to Set Minimum Order Quantity in WooCommerce Using Custom Codes?
+Method 2: Set Minimum Order Limits Using Custom Code

 Step 1: Back Up/ Create a Child Theme